Park Ji-yeon

 Park Ji-yeon (born June 7, 1993), known mononymously as Jiyeon, is a South Korean singer, actress, model, host and entertainer.
-She debuted as a member of girl group T-ara in July 2009.
-Apart from her group's activities, she has also starred in various television dramas such as Soul (2009), Master of Study (2010), Dream High 2 (2012), Triangle (2014), she also starred in various films such as Death Bell 2: Bloody Camp (2012), Encounter (2015).
-She debuted as a solo artist with her first EP, Never Ever, on May 20, 2014, making her the first T-ara member to debut as a solo artist.
+She debuted as a member of girl group T-ara in July 2009, which later went on to become one of the best-selling girl groups of all time.
+Apart from her group's activities, she has also starred in various television dramas such as Soul, Master of Study, Dream High 2, Triangle, she also starred in various films such as Death Bell 2: Bloody Camp.
+She debuted as a solo artist with her first EP, Never Ever, on May 20, 2014, the first T-ara member to debut as a solo artist.

 Early life and education

 Park was born in Seoul, South Korea, on June 7, 1993 to an ethnic Korean family.
 She briefly attended Hyehwa Girls' High School and graduated from Lila Art High School in 2012.
 She didn't attend university to focus on her career.